 The Business Department is housed in the listed Stableyard area of the College campus, with several dedicated classrooms.
 Business students often make use of a traditional 'boardroom'.
 Course content is invariably delivered interactively, with pupils making use of their own mobile devices to assist learning.
 Pupils bring their laptops into the classroom but the department also features some shared IT facilities.

-There are no examinations in business which suits students who prefer completing coursework tasks and working consistently towards their final grade over a prolonged period of time.
+There are currently no examinations in business which suits students who prefer completing coursework tasks and working consistently towards their final grade over a prolonged period of time.
 The nature of the course helps pupils manage their own time and meet deadlines, which will become increasingly important at university and beyond.
 Furthermore, presentations and interviews are often filmed and assessed, providing a fantastic opportunity to work on these valuable skills.

 Industry experts are often invited to the College to share their knowledge and experience on particular areas such as advertising and marketing.
 Pupils interested in setting up their own companies enjoy entering the Young Enterprise competition.
-Recent Shiplake teams have made significant progress, with the 2013-2014 cohort winning multiple awards at the regional finals.

 Business is offered as a BTEC course in the Sixth Form.
-Vocational qualifications with 100% continuous assessment and hands-on real life case studies provide the perfect option for many pupils, with a high proportion earning distinction grades each year.
+Vocational qualifications with 100% continuous assessment and hands-on real life case studies provide the perfect option for many pupils, with a high proportion earning distinction* / distinction grades each year.

-These courses will give students a solid foundation for a university degree studying Business, Management or Marketing.
+The BTEC Level 3 Subsidiary Diploma course will give students a solid foundation for a university degree studying Business, Management or Marketing.
 With the benefit of gaining valuable insights into businesses, and acquiring valuable 'soft skills', pupils will be well placed to compete in the employment market or start up their own enterprise.